Skip to content

 Shellfish Sensitivity and Intolerance

 Fish and shellfish consumption has seen a steady rise in the past decade as more Americans add it to their diets.
 Whether it’s a shrimp scampi or a summer clambake, shellfish can be a great way to get Omega-3 and 6 fatty acids into your diet.
-But not everyone’s body reacts well to seafood.
-If you have an intolerance or sensitivity (defined by YorkTest as a food-specific IgG reaction), eating these shellfish may actually be a problem food.
+However, not everyone’s body reacts well to seafood.
+If you have an intolerance or sensitivity (defined by YorkTest as a food-specific IgG reaction), eating shellfish may actually pose a problem.
 Could your stomach cramps actually be a sign of shellfish sensitivity?

 What causes shellfish intolerance?

 A shellfish intolerance occurs when your digestive system does not have the appropriate enzymes to break down shellfish protein, producing an inflammatory response and difficulty digesting.
-This is different from a shellfish food allergy which induces adverse reactions by the body’s immune system.
-These reactions tend to be more serious and could be life threatening especially if they cause an anaphylactic reaction affecting the respiratory system.
+This is different from a shellfish food allergy, which induces adverse reactions as a result of the body’s immune system.
+Allergy reactions tend to be more serious and could be life-threatening, especially if they cause an anaphylactic reaction affecting the respiratory system.

 Signs of shellfish intolerance